Juwana-Zerman/azure-pipeline-project2/README.md

 ![LogOutput](screenshots/webapplogtail.png)

+## Load Test

+The application can be load tested using [Locust](https://locust.io/).
+This will need to be done locally instead of in Azure cloud shell.

+- Clone this repo to your local machine using: `git clone git@github.com:JZerman2018/azure-pipeline-project2.git`
+- Install locust
+  `pip3 install locust`

+- Start the app:
+  `python3 app.py`

+- Start locust:
+  `locust`

+- Next, open your browser to http://localhost:8089 and enter the number of users to simulate, spawn rate, host should be set to localhost:5000, and then click Start Swarming.

 ## Enhancements

 In the future these skills can be practiced using Azure Repos and trying another CI/CD service such as [Jenkins](https://www.jenkins.io/) or [CircleCI](https://circleci.com/).